Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: Main Results

-The procedure is centered on Equation~(\ref{Weyl-rot2*}), where we search for and set to zero the $l=1$ harmonic in $\psi_{1}^{\ast 0}$ on an {\it s}~=~constant slice.
+The procedure for finding the complex center of mass is centered on Eq.~(\ref{Weyl-rot2*}), where we search for and set to zero the $l=1$ harmonic in $\psi_{1}^{\ast 0}$ on a $\tau$~=~constant slice.
 This determines the complex center-of-mass world line and singles out a particular GCF referred to as the UCF,

 with the real version,

 for the gravitational field in the general asymptotically-flat case.